web-hub-code/NEXA/README.md

           secondsElapsed = 0;
           document.getElementById("callStatusText").innerText = "Connected with Suzanne";
           document.getElementById("callTimer").innerText = "00:00";

+          if ('speechSynthesis' in window) {
+              const greeting = new SpeechSynthesisUtterance("Hello!
+This is Suzanne Foster from US Solar Energy Solutions.
+Thank you for connecting with our live voice consultation.
+How can I assist you with your clean energy goals today?");
+              window.speechSynthesis.speak(greeting);
+          }

           callTimerInterval = setInterval(() => {
               secondsElapsed++;
               let mins = Math.floor(secondsElapsed / 60).toString().padStart(2, '0');